philippbc/java-stata-dpl/README.md

 If your plugin class is on one of the ADO paths DPL will always use this version; it will not load your class from the resource paths specified in the configuration file.
 That is, versions of classes on ADO paths supersede all versions on `CLASS_PATH`s and `JAR_PATH`s.

-Any uncaught exception occurring during the execution of your module leads to DPL returning with error code 44.
+Any uncaught exception occurring during the execution of your plugin leads to DPL returning with error code 44.
 The exception and its stack trace are printed to the Stata console.
-This also applies to all steps in preparation of your module's execution (e.g., reading `config/dpl.xml`).
+This also applies to all steps in preparation of your plugin's execution (e.g., reading `config/dpl.xml`).

 #####Dependencies
 * Stata's SFI API for error logging (http://www.stata.com/java/api/index.html)